sparkflows/sparkflows-docs/docs/installation/security/user-group-roles-permissions.rst

   * Name : Name of the group.
   * Properties : Key and value pair you need to pass.
-  * AWS Role Arn : S3 locations which the users of the group can browse and view.
+  * AWS Role ARN : S3 locations which the users of the group can browse and view.
 Associated with each S3 location is also the IAM role to be assumed.
+  * S3 Access Key : The credential to authenticate and authorize access to Amazon Web Services (AWS) resources, such as S3 buckets.
+  * S3 Secret Key :  The credential Secret Key.
+Together, they are used to authenticate and authorize access to Amazon Web Services (AWS) resources, such as S3 buckets.
+  * S3 Endpoint URL : The S3 endpoint URL used to access Amazon S3 (Simple Storage Service).

 .. figure:: ../../_assets/security/group_creation.PNG
    :alt: security